xerk-dot/portfolio_website/README.md

 <details>
   <summary>How do I change the color on the <code>DisplacementSphere</code> (blobby rotating thing in the background).</summary>

   You'll need to edit the fragment shader.
-[Check out this issue for more details](https://github.com/HamishMW/portfolio/issues/19#issuecomment-870996615).
 </details>